laurieroy/rails-supstacker/README.md

 # Supstacker

-This is a code-along from web-crunch to build a supplement stacker similar to part-builder.
+This is a code-along from [web-crunch](https://webcrunch.com/posts/supplement-stack-sharing-app-ruby-on-rails) to build a supplement stacker similar to [PC part-picker](https://pcpartpicker.com/).
 A user create a list of products, with Amazon product codes.
-They can then share this list with other users.
+In the background, data is parsed and the attributes added to the product.
+The user can then share this list with other users.

 This is my first use of web-crunch's new Rails UI engine.
 It seems pretty cool so far.

-Tech Stack:
+## Tech Stack:

 * Ruby version 3.1.2 on Rails 7.0.8.1

+* Devise for authentication

+* Sidekiq with Active Job for background job

+* Nokogiri to scrape the webpage

 <!-- * System dependencies